Why is the Onboarding Experience So Important?

 Employee Onboarding is the integration of a new employee into an organization by providing the necessary knowledge, skills, and behaviors to be successful in the role.
 The onboarding process usually starts with a background check and involves everything from filling out paperwork to meeting co-workers and understanding the company culture.

-Ideally, onboarding should be a shared responsibility between HR and your management and leadership teams, with neither party bearing sole responsibility.
+Ideally, onboarding should be a shared responsibility between HR professionals and your management and leadership teams, with neither party bearing sole responsibility.
 In order to ensure onboarding success, your entire organization should be on the same page and dedicated to creating an excellent new hire experience.

 That being said, here are some parts of the onboarding process that HR can own:

 The new hire experience should be the same for all employees.
-If HR creates a standardized template for what the onboarding process should look like, they can be sure that all employees are receiving a consistent experience, even if they’re not the ones executing each step of the process.
+If HR creates a standardized template for what the onboarding program should look like, they can be sure that all employees are receiving a consistent experience, even if they’re not the ones executing each step of the process.

 Training managers on best practices